peweetheman/CodeChallengeMindex/ReadMe.md

 ## Updates

 - Created new classes for the tasks described in the prompt at the bottom of this README.
-- Created and updated API endpoint documentation here as well.
+- Created and updated API endpoint documentation below.
 - Created integration unit tests for the ReportingStructure and Compensation API endpoints.

 ## API Endpoints Documentation